About Terraform on IBM Cloud

 How does Terraform on IBM Cloud work?

-Terraform is an open source project that lets you specify your cloud infrastructure resources and services by using the high-level scripting HashiCorp Configuration Language (HCL).
+Terraform enables you to specify your cloud infrastructure resources and services by using the high-level scripting HashiCorp Configuration Language (HCL).
 With HCL, you have one common language to declare the cloud resources that you want and the state that you want your resources to be in.

 Let's say you want to spin up multiple copies of your cloud environment that uses a cluster of virtual servers, a load balancer, and a database server on IBM Cloud.
 You could learn how to create each resource, review the API or the commands that you need, and write a bash script to spin up these components.
 But it's easier, faster, and more orderly to use one language to declare all your requirements, document them in a configuration file, and let Terraform on IBM Cloud do it all for you.